tpasfieldERAU/knight-hacks-2023/README.md

 4. (3 Backup) Attempt to make out own filter to guess if a plane is coming in to land.
 5. Attempt to merge device gyroscope/compass/location to indicate where to look for the aircraft.
 6. Text or push notification of desired aircraft.

+## How to run:
+We were unfortunately unable to setup hosting for the app in time.
+If you would like to experience our app, feel free to clone our repo.
+To run the app, simply run the `main.py` python script.

+    cd knight-hacks-2023
+    python3 main.py

+Because it is not deployed and we are just putting API keys public, the API calls will not work and it should instead fall back to demo data.